 Excessive Use of Force by Correctional Officers- Overview

 Once an individual has been imprisoned and convicted, they are under the permanent surveillance and guardianship of correctional staff, who should respect an inmate’s constitutional rights to physical and psychological integrity under all circumstances.
-It is when these officers overstep their boundaries and jeopardize the inmates’ rights that we can refer to excessive use of force.
-Here is what you should know about this tort.
+It is when these officers overstep their boundaries and jeopardize inmate rights that we can refer to excessive use of force.

 Extrajudicial Punishment Is Excessive Use of Force